-Research and General Data Protection Regulations (25th May 2018)
+Research and General Data Protection Regulations (GDPR)

 Health and care research may be exploring prevention, diagnosis or treatment of disease, which includes health and social factors in any disease area.

 All NHS organisations (including Health & Social Care in Northern Ireland) are expected to participate and support health and care research.
 The Health Research Authority (HRA) and government departments in Northern Ireland, Scotland and Wales set standards for NHS organisations to make sure they protect your privacy and comply with the law when they are involved in research.
 In addition, research ethics committees review research studies to make sure that the research uses of data about you are in the public interest, and meet ethical standards.